rsoiffer/Forge-of-Stars/combat-rules.md

 If you start combat with a creature that isn't prepared for an imminent attack, that creature is surprised.
 A surprised creature cannot use actions during the first round of combat.
 Creatures that are surprised, that can't see you, or that otherwise aren't expecting you to attack are [flat-footed](conditions.html#flat-footed) against you.

-## Movement Details

-If you’re climbing, swimming, or crawling, you move at half speed.
-Climbing a vertical surface or swimming in rough water usually requires an Athletics roll.

-Some terrain, like dense thorn bushes, uneven rocks, or slippery ice, is very difficult to move through.
-You move at half speed while in difficult terrain.

-When you fall 10 or more feet, you take 1d6 damage for each 10 feet you fall, up to a cap of 50d6 damage.
-The number of dice is reduced by half if you fall onto a soft surface, such as a pile of hay or a pool of water.
-You land prone if you take any damage from a fall.

 ## Health

 Your HP can never go above your maximum HP, and your HP can never go below 0.
 While your HP is exactly 0, you have the [downed](conditions.html#downed) condition.